The Formation of Dwarf Galaxy Disks: Discussion

 \subsubsection{Angular Momenta}

-Panels A and B of Figure \ref{fig:pop_plots} show the $j_{\rm dm}$ magnitudes of all the galaxies as a function of cosmic time, while Panels C and D show $j_{\star}$.
-First, the specific AM of the dark matter distributions are fully overlapping over cosmic times, with extended galaxies having slightly higher $j_{\rm dm}$ by \zzero.
-However, a separation is evident in the $j_{\star}$ magnitudes with disk and extended galaxies having higher values.
-This can be understood as disks being supported by AM, while also significantly overlapping with the extended sub-sample due to their overlapping evolutionary pathways.
+Panels A and B of Figure \ref{fig:pop_plots} show the mean $j_{\rm dm}$ of all the galaxies in each sub-sample as a function of cosmic time, while Panels C and D show the mean $j_{\star}$ (the shaded regions correspond to $\pm 1\sigma$).
+First, the specific AM of the dark matter distributions are overlapping at early times, with disk and extended galaxies having slightly higher mean $j_{\rm dm}$ over time.
+However, a very clear separation is evident in the mean $j_{\star}$ with disk and extended galaxies having significantly higher values.
+This can be understood as disks being supported by AM.
+The separation is also evident for extended vs compact galaxies because almost all of the extended sub-sample are disks.